 It is usually served with fried fish and, in today’s modern world, it is served at parties as an appetizer with cheese dip.

 In Belize today, cassava bread is like a rare but valuable jewel.
 It is not easy to make and, as a result, only some Garifuna women are making it.
 It requires a lot of hard work and time.
 However, it can now be purchased in stores in slices.

-Salbutes are fluffy, fried corn tortillas served with stewed chicken, tomato and cabbage with cilantro on top, and is one of the most famous grab-and-go Belizean dishes.
-This finger food can be found along the road sides, as it is sold by many street vendors.
+Salbutes are fluffy, fried corn tortillas served with stewed chicken, tomato, and cabbage with cilantro on top, and are one of the most famous grab-and-go Belizean dishes.
+This finger food can be found along the roadsides, as it is sold by many street vendors.